 For Mountainwood Homes’ owners Robert and Heather Wood, the recent Oregon wildfires came too close for comfort.
 They were one of the residents affected by the Chehalem Mountain-Bald Peak wildfire that started 850 yards away from their home.
 The wildfire was caused by an improperly extinguished campfire on a neighboring property.

-On Tuesday evening around 5:45pm, a neighbor called to let Heather know there was a fire in the canyon headed their direction.
+On Tuesday evening around 5:45 pm, a neighbor called to let Heather know there was a fire in the canyon headed in their direction.
 The neighbor wanted to check to see if their dog Rudy was home and if she should go get him.
 Luckily, Rudy tagged along to the office that day.
 Heather let Robert know about the fires, and they headed home.
 As she drove past Mountainside High School on Scholls Ferry Road, she noticed the ominous, dark skies ahead.

 As they arrived home, they watched the smoke come over the canyon.
 They were not sure if they should stay or go.

 “No one had said anything about evacuations yet,” Heather added.
 “But I knew I’d have to start packing.
 I thought, what do I really need?
 I love this entire place, but I can’t take it with me.
 You realize that you don’t really need much so I grabbed enough for a few days – medicine and makeup,” she laughed.

 Ready to Go

 When the fires started, the wind was blowing away from Wood’s home.
 Robert monitored the direction of the smoke and felt his home was not in danger just yet.